codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 1. Install - will install the chart into a Kubernetes cluster.
 This is the default mode if not explicitly set.
 2. Push - will package chart and push it to the repository.
-3. Authentication only - will only setup authentication, and add the repo to the helm.
+3. Authentication only - will only setup authentication and add the repo to the helm.
 This is useful if you want to write your own helm commands using the freestyle step's `commands` property, but you still want the step to handle authentication.

 The operation mode is set by the `ACTION` variable, where the value is `install`/`auth`/`push`.

 ### Helm Values

 To supply value file, add an environment variable with the name prefix of `VALUESFILE_`, and the value should point to an existing values file.
 To override specific values, add an environment variable with the name prefix of `VALUE_` followed by the path to the value to set.
-For example `VALUE_myservice_imageTag`.
+For example, `VALUE_myservice_imageTag`.
 Note that `.` (dot) should be replaced with `_` (underscore).
 The value of the variable will be used to override or set the templated property.

 Examples:
 ```text